OWASP/owasp.github.io/_posts/2022-10-03-project-maturity-levels.md

 ## OWASP Project Maturity Levels

-All new OWASP projects start at the _Incubator_ level, on which they are considered experimental, proof-of-concept, work-in-progress or sometimes just an idea.
+All new OWASP projects start at the _Incubator_ level, on which they are considered experimental, proof-of-concept, work-in-progress, or sometimes just an idea.
 Once proven themselves with a stable release, introduction of good open source development & maintenance practices and being received positively by the community, projects would request promotion to _Lab_ level.
 Up until now, this was the end of the line for many projects, as the _Flagship_ level has been scarecely awared to projects of strategic value to the OWASP mission.
 Ending up on a level called _Lab_ felt somewhat unnatural for very mature and active projects.
 Entering: _Production_ level.

 <p>
     <span class="fa-stack fa-2x">